Economic Development Fund (City Deal)

 As part of the City Deal Growth Incentive, the West of England local authorities retain 100% of business rates growth over 25 years in the five West of England Enterprise Areas, and pool this revenue with that from the existing Temple Quarter Enterprise Zone to create the £500 million Economic Development Fund (EDF).

 The EDF is used to deliver an investment programme designed to maximise economic returns in all the Enterprise Areas and the Zone.
-It is part of the One Front Door process, and as such is managed by the Investment Board with scheme approvals granted by the Strategic Leaders Board.
+It is part of the One Front Door process, and as such is managed by the Investment Panel with scheme approvals granted by the Joint Committee.

 The West of England LEP funding programme includes schemes allocated funding via the Growth Deal, the Economic Development and Revolving Infrastructure Funds.
-Further detail on EDF schemes approved to date by the Strategic Leaders Board is also available.
+Further detail on EDF schemes approved to date.